 We have developed a list of indicators for you:"The 5 important indicators of your reporting".

-It should be noted that this Strategic Workforce Planning 4.0 is undeniably intelligent.
-Indeed, it takes up the challenge of combining traditional methods and tools (personalized skills assessments, individual interviews, job descriptions, etc.), while integrating the most innovative tools, such as HRIS, algorithms, and other dynamic repositories that can streamline work and automate tasks with less added value!
+Note that this Strategic Workforce Planning 4.0 is undeniably intelligent.
+Indeed, it takes up the challenge of combining traditional methods and tools (personalized skills assessments, individual interviews, job descriptions, etc.), while integrating the most innovative tools, such as HRIS, algorithms, and other dynamic repositories that allow for the rationalization of work and the automation of tasks with less added value!